vuorioi/amg88xx-kernel-driver/README.md

    * writing this file changes the interrupt mode bit
  * `interrupt_levels` i2c registers: _INTHL_ to _IHYSH_
-   * reading this file returns the interrupt upper and lower limits and the hysteresis in the following format: `upper,lower,hysteresis`
+   * reading this file returns the interrupt upper and lower limits and the hysteresis in the following format: `upper,lower,hysteresis`.
+All values are signed integer
    * writing this file sets the interrupt limits and hysteresis.
 All three values must be writen
  * `interrupt` this file maps the interrupt line to userspace:
-   * `active` there is an interrupt condition
+   * `active` int line from the hw is low, i.e. there is an active interrupt
-   * `not_active` there is no interrupt condition at the same time
+   * `not_active` int line from the hw is high, i.e. there isn't an active interrupt
  * `thermistor` i2c registers: _TTHL_ and _TTHH_.
-   * reading this file returns the thermistor output in hex encoding
+   * reading this file returns the thermistor output in signed integer format
  * `sensor` i2c registers: _T01L_ to _0xFF_
-   * reading this file returns the 8x8 array containing the sensor values in hex encoding
+   * reading this file returns the 8x8 array containing the sensor values in signed integer format